jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 Writing code this way is definitely a little unnatural at first, but it makes sure that nothing extraneous ever enters your code base.
 When people talk about Lean-Testing, and only writing the minimum tests required, this is really what that looks like; no more tests than necessary, no more code than needed.

-Over time your intuition for this style will grow and your compiler will come to feel like a helpful (slightly pedantic) aide who just wants the best for you and your code. :)
+Over time your intuition for this style will grow and your compiler will come to feel like a helpful (if slightly pedantic) aide who just wants the best for you and your code. :)

 ## Where would I go to learn more?